 Once you have done these steps, you successfully set your Mac to auto-login for your preferred account.

-NOTE: Once you have done changes, you no longer see any password on your startup login screen, and anyone can open this.
-Suppose you have security or privacy concerns, then we never recommend you to opt for this feature.
+NOTE: Once you have made changes, you no longer see any password on your startup login screen; anyone can open this.
+Suppose you have security or privacy concerns, then we never recommend you opt for this feature.

 Now, if you are facing some problems while using Users & Accounts, you probably make some changes that may be causing trouble for you.

 FileVault is the built-in disc encryption functionality in macOS.
 FileVault must be chosen for more privacy.
 Activate FileVault to encrypt all data!
 FileVault must be deactivated while auto-login is enabled.